 - Payment for the approved bed hold is retroactive to the date the child disrupted from the placement.

-- During the bed hold period, if the provider determines that it cannot meet the needs of the child and does not wish for the child to return, the provider submits a two (2) week written notice of discharge to CHFS.
-If a child is discharged from a hospital or returns from AWOL prior to the expiration of the providers two (2) week notice of discharge, the provider is obligated to maintain placement until the two (2) week notice is fulfilled.
-If the child does not return to the placement prior to the expiration of the two (2) week notice of discharge, the date of disruption become the discharge date for the child.
+- During the bed hold period, if the provider determines that it cannot meet the needs of the child and does not wish for the child to return, the provider submits a two (2) week written notice of discharge to the Cabinet for Health and Family Services (Cabinet/CHFS).
+If a child is discharged from a hospital or returns from AWOL prior to the expiration of the provider's two (2) week notice of discharge, the provider is obligated to maintain placement until the two (2) week notice is fulfilled.
+If the child does not return to the placement prior to the expiration of the two (2) week notice of discharge, the date of disruption becomes the discharge date for the child.
 If this occurs, CHFS is not obligated to make payment for any of the bed hold days.

-- Per contractual agreement, the SSW must respond with two (2) business days, to the provider's request for a bed hold.
+- Per contractual agreement, the SSW must respond within two (2) business days to the provider's request for a bed hold.
 If no response is received within that timeframe, the provider is not obligated to hold the bed.

 - If the child’s absence from a placement exceeds two (2) weeks, or four (4) weeks with approved medical need, and the child returns to the private placement, it is considered a new admission.

 - If a child is placed in detention while he/she is in a private residential or foster care placement, CHFS will not pay for a bed hold for this child.
 This is considered a placement move.

 - A bed hold may be requested for youth who are on extended commitment.